It’s shark week so, naturally, we needed a shark related craft.

 (For speedier assembly, use a hot glue gun and/or glue dots instead of liquid multi-purpose glue.)

 Step 4 Sketch out fin, tail, and teeth onto the paper plate – include a little extra paper on the fin and tail to create small tabs to fold for gluing onto the shark body.
 Cut out.

 Step 5 Glue on tail, fin, teeth and googly eyes.

 Step 6 Enjoy your creation!

-We had fun playing with our shark and our Sands Alive sand kit.
+We had fun playing with our shark and our kinetic sand kit.
 The combination made for a fun sensory box and indoor “beach” experience.
 Perfect for a hot, humid summer day stuck in the city and dreaming of the beach. 🙂

 If you make an egg carton shark, be sure to share a link in the comments!
 We’d love to see.

 Do you have any special Shark Week crafts or activities planned?